rickyfili10/KatLogger/README.md

 > - Plug the usb in your victim's computer and enjoy =]
 > - REMEMBER: After a tot unplug it and read it on your pc, for unhide the file on the usb stick just execute on cmd/powershell as admin "attrib -h *.* /s /d"

+# BY DOWNLOADING THIS MALWARE AND MAKING ANY USE OF IT, YOU AGREE THAT YOU AND YOU ALONE WILL ASSUME ANY AND ALL LIABILITY, WHETHER CRIMINAL OR NOT.
+UNDER NO CIRCUMSTANCES SHALL THE AUTHORS OF THE SOFTWARE BE LIABLE FOR ANY USE YOU MAKE OF IT.

 # DISCLAIMER
 ### KatLogger is for educational purposes only.